-NOTE: The expectation is that a Vendor will only need to obtain one annual VGIS Controls Audit for each business application or other ancillary solution unless otherwise required by the Gaming Enterprise or Regulatory Body.
+The Vendor must have a VGIS Controls Audit performed before integrating each business application or other ancillary solution into a Gaming Enterprise's GPE and among any critical changes as deemed by the Gaming Enterprise or Regulatory Body.
+The expectation is that a Vendor will only need to obtain one annual VGIS Controls Audit for each business application or other ancillary solution unless otherwise required by the Gaming Enterprise or Regulatory Body who might require additional audits.